Jens Höing

-Jens Höing (born February 21, 1987, in Münster) is a German racing driver.
+Jens Höing-Schwarz (born February 21, 1987, in Münster) is a German former racing driver.

 Career

 Formula BMW

 After a five-year karting career, Höing moved up into the Formula BMW ADAC championship via a scholarship.
-Driving for Team Rosberg, Höing scored 2 points in 2005, but stayed in the series for 2006, but changed teams to GU-Racing.
+Driving for Team Rosberg, Höing scored two points in 2005, but stayed in the series for 2006, but changed teams to GU-Racing.
 He improved from 23rd in 2005 to 14th in 2006, but still didn't crack the higher echelons of the standings, only amassing thirteen points.
 A new points system was introduced in 2007, which meant that Höing scored over 200 points but yet remained in 14th place overall.
 He competed at the end of season World Final in Valencia in 2006, and finished in 18th place.

 Formula Three

 After his three seasons in FBMW, Höing moved up into the German Formula Three Championship in 2008 but continued with GU-Racing.
 Höing finished in the points once, at the Nürburgring as he came out in 17th in the championship.